University of Colorado Boulder

 Anna-Ruth Allen is a research associate at the University of Colorado Boulder.
 Her research has focused on learning sciences, youth development, and understanding and supporting relationships between research and practice.
 She has conducted qualitative studies of learning in educational contexts in and out of schools, as well as research-practice partnerships in urban districts (with Bill Penuel, Cynthia Coburn, and Caitlin Farrell).
 She is co-editor of an NSSE volume on Design-Based Implementation Research (2013), with Bill Penuel, Barry Fishman, and Britte Haugan Cheng.

-Kristen Davidson is a postdoctoral fellow at the University of Colorado Boulder.
-She primarily investigates how consequential education policies play out in districts, schools, and communities, with central attention to advancing an equitable, democratic educational system.
-She has conducted research on parental choice of schools, family and community partnership, public scholarship, deliberative dialogue, and assessment practices.
+Kristen Davidson is a research associate at the University of Colorado Boulder.
+Her research primarily focuses on the study of research-practice partnerships and community-based collaboration toward authentic family partnership in schools.
+She brings a strong theoretical lens to qualitative and survey methods with central attention to advancing an equitable educational system.
 Kristen earned her PhD in Educational Foundations, Policy and Practice at the University of Colorado Boulder.

 Corinne Herlihy, Project Director, CEPR